xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 pointer.

-Since we are simply  performing  experiments  here, we'll look at BOTH pass-by-value and pass-by-reference.
+Since we are simply  performing  experiments  here, we'll look at _both_ pass-by-value and pass-by-reference.
 That  way,  we'll be able to use either one as we need to.
 It's worth mentioning that it's  going  to  be tough to use the C approach to pointers here, since a pointer is a different type and we haven't  studied types